luc-github/ESP3D-TFT/README.md

 Unlike ESP3D some features will be fixed:
 * Flash FS = littleFS
-* TBD
+* ESP32 / ESP32-S3
+* WebDav on Both local FS and SD

 ## UI

-To be defined, it will use lvgl library in espressif IDF 4.X (TBD)
+To be defined, it will use lvgl library

+## Framework

+Espressif IDF 5.1

 ## Reference boards